 Stents are small wire mesh tubes used in many medical procedures.
 They are often inserted to permanently hold open arteries.
 When an artery feeding the heart muscle (coronary artery) is narrowed by a buildup of fatty deposits, it reduces blood flow and causes chest pain.
 If a clot forms and completely blocks blood flow to part of the heart muscle, a heart attack occurs.
 Stents help keep coronary arteries open and significantly reduce the chances of a heart attack.

 Nickel-titanium (Nitinol) alloys are an amazing mesh material for self-expanding stents, graft support systems, filters and baskets.
-They are known for their strength, super-elastic properties and thermal shape memory – meaning they resume a predetermined shape by heating after being deformed.
+They are known for their strength, hardness, super-elastic properties and thermal shape memory – meaning they resume a predetermined shape by heating after being deformed.
 They are also ten times more elastic than the best stainless steels used in medicine today.
-The flexibility of Nitinol enables devices to enter the body through catheters or other methods with a very small profile.
+The flexibility of Nitinol wire mesh enables devices to enter the body through catheters or other methods with a very small profile.
 Once inside the body, they are released to unfold and expand to a much larger size.

 Nitinol mesh stents can handle serious bending without buckling, kinking or permanent deformation.
 This is an important feature of Nitinol stents in blood vessels that could be deformed through outside forces.
 In the carotid artery, there is a potential risk for other types of stents to be permanently deformed through outside pressure.
 This results in a partially or completely blocked vessel once again after a stent’s buckling strength is exceeded.